The Emergency (India): Rise of Indira Gandhi

 Between 1967 and 1971, Prime Minister Indira Gandhi came to obtain near-absolute control over the government and the Indian National Congress party, as well as a huge majority in Parliament.
 The first was achieved by concentrating the central government's power within the Prime Minister's Secretariat, rather than the Cabinet, whose elected members she saw as a threat and distrusted.
 For this, she relied on her principal secretary, P. N. Haksar, a central figure in Indira's inner circle of advisors.
 Further, Haksar promoted the idea of a "committed bureaucracy" that required hitherto-impartial government officials to be "committed" to the ideology of the Congress.

 Within the Congress, Indira outmaneuvered her rivals, forcing the party to split in 1969—into the Congress (O) (comprising the old-guard known as the "Syndicate") and her Congress (R).
 A majority of the All-India Congress Committee and Congress MPs sided with the prime minister.
 Indira's party was of a different breed from the Congress of old, which had been a robust institution with traditions of internal democracy.
 In the Congress (R), on the other hand, members quickly realised that their progress within the ranks depended solely on their loyalty to Indira Gandhi and her family, and ostentatious displays of sycophancy became routine.
 In the coming years, Indira's influence was such that she could install hand-picked loyalists as chief ministers of states, rather than their being elected by the Congress legislative party.

 Indira's ascent was backed by her charismatic appeal among the masses that was aided by her government's near-radical leftward turns.
 These included the July 1969 nationalisation of several major banks and the September 1970 abolition of the privy purse; these changes were often done suddenly, via ordinance, to the shock of her opponents.
 She had strong support in the disadvantaged sections—the poor, Dalits, women and minorities.
 Indira was seen as "standing for socialism in economics and secularism in matters of religion, as being pro-poor and for the development of the nation as a whole."

 In the 1971 general elections, the people rallied behind Indira's populist slogan of Garibi Hatao!
 (Abolish poverty!) to award her a huge majority (352 seats out of 518).
 "By the margin of its victory," historian Ramachandra Guha later wrote, Congress (R) came to be known as the real Congress, "requiring no qualifying suffix."
-In December 1971, under her proactive war leadership, India routed arch-enemy Pakistan in a war that led to the independence of Bangladesh, formerly East Pakistan.
+In December 1971, under her proactive war leadership, India routed Pakistan in a war that led to the independence of Bangladesh, formerly East Pakistan.
 Awarded the Bharat Ratna the next month, she was at her greatest peak; for her biographer Inder Malhotra, "The Economists description of her as the 'Empress of India' seemed apt."
 Even opposition leaders, who routinely accused her of being a dictator and of fostering a personality cult, referred to her as Durga, a Hindu goddess.